1200 - Pay and Compensation

 3.6.3.
 Current District Coordinators promoted to Coordinator level 2 will have their pay set at the same step as their current coordinator assignment.

-3.6.4.
-All other promotions, such as specialists being assigned to coordinator positions or coordinators being assigned to principal positions, will receive a five percent increase subject to the following limitations:
+3.6.5.
+All other promotions, such as specialists being assigned to coordinator positions, teachers assigned to administrative positions, or coordinators assigned to principal positions, will receive a five percent increase subject to the following limitations:

 • If the current step, plus a five percent increase, falls between two steps of the new schedule, the employee will receive the higher step.